 Power cycle your Eero device

-Power cycling your device is one of the best steps to fix any underlying problems.
+Power cycling your device is one of the best steps to fix most underlying problems.

 Just unplug your Eero from the power source.
 Then, wait for 30 seconds to 1 minute.
 After that, try replugging your device to the power source.

-Wait for the device to finish starting up.
+Wait for the device to finish booting up.
 Then, your Eero should be good to go again.

 If that didn’t work, try the next step.